Glossary of English-language idioms derived from baseball: leadoff hitter

 In baseball, a leadoff hitter is the player who bats first in the lineup.
 It can also refer to any batter who bats first in an inning.
 In other fields of endeavor, the leadoff hitter is the one who goes first in a series.

 headline: "The American Patriot Program announces August leadoff hitters for its national campaign".

 "The decision to place Ms. Obama centre stage in Denver is something of a gamble; rarely have the spouses of presidential candidates played leadoff hitter in such a high-stakes political exercise".

 left field

-As in "that insult really came out of left field".
+As in "come out of left field".
 Unusual, unexpected, or irrational.
 In baseball, the fielders are focused on home plate, which is the place from which they expect balls to be hit to them.
 If a ball (e.g., one that was previously hit into the stands) or some other object is thrown at the fielder or onto the field from the outfield seats behind them, it is unexpected and surprising.
 This may be the origin of the expression "out of left field."
 First used in the idiomatic sense in the early 20th century by song pluggers working in the American music industry to indicate an unexpectedly successful song.

 "Depp's performance came out of left field in The Curse of the Black Pearl; nobody had ever thought of channeling Keith Richards and Pepé Le Pew before". — Kent Williams, Isthmus: The Daily Page.